 Search Google Scholar

 Why use Google Scholar?

 Google Scholar takes some of the guesswork out of your research.
 Instead of wondering if the article you're reading is scholarly or comes from a reputable source, Google Scholar makes sure of it.
 You still have to do some legwork, but the quality of the information you have to work with is much higher.
 This is a great place to start academic research when your instructor says you need to find scholarly articles.

 Use this handout to determine if an article is considered scholarly: Is it a scholarly article or isn’t it?

-To find more information and scholarly articles about "American Girls' Daily Lives," do searches on Google Scholar, Academic Search Premier, Gender Watch, or Opposing Viewpoints,.
+To find more information and scholarly articles about "Love & Gender," do searches on Google Scholar, Academic Search Premier, Gender Watch, or Opposing Viewpoints.
+To find film reviews do searches on Academic Search Premier or in the New York Times.
 You can access these databases via the Databases A ot Z list.

 Here is a link to it: https://www.alverno.edu/library/databasesatoz.php

 Also there is a special LibGuide to help you access the New York Times.
 Here is a link to it: https://libguides.alverno.edu/nytimes